social-media-ethics-automation/book/book_contents/_build/html/_sources/ch05_history/06_social_media_design.md

 ## Social Media Connection Types

 One difference you may notice with different social media sites is in how you form connections with others.
 - Some social media sites don't have any formal connections.
-Like two users who happen to be in the same bulletin board.
+Like two users who happen to be on the same bulletin board.
 - Some social media sites only allow reciprocal connections, like being "friends" on Facebook
-- Some social media sites offer one-way connections, like following someone on Twitter, or subscribing to a YouTube channel.
+- Some social media sites offer one-way connections, like following someone on Twitter or subscribing to a YouTube channel.

 There are, of course, many variations and nuances besides what we mentioned above, but we wanted to get you started thinking about some different options.